cs-ferguson/standuptimer-archive/readme.md

 This is a stand-up timer - although very useable, its main purpose was for me to have a little mess about with React, Docker and Hapi.
 It is, as a result, *massively over-architected in so many ways*.

 ## Useage
-An internet connection is required to access the text-to-speech api, and to show the background and video links.
+An internet connection is required to download any background and video links, and depending on browser may be required for the Speech API.
 ### Initialising
 When the app is intialised you will be presented with a list of your team members.
 These can be toggled to remove them from the stand-up if they are not in attendance.